Advancement to Candidacy

 - Reinstatement is the process where a disqualified student becomes eligible for readmission to the

 university.
-A disqualified student should contact their advisor to initate the Petition for Reinstatement process.
+A disqualified student should contact their advisor to initiate the Petition for Reinstatement process.

 - Readmission is the process where a student submits a Cal State Apply application to regain admission to the university.
 To meet application deadlines, students may need to start the readmission process before reinstatement is complete.

 - Reinstatement is the process where a disqualified student becomes eligible for readmission to the university.
-A disqualified student should contact their advisor to initate the Petition for Reinstatement process.
+A disqualified student should contact their advisor to initiate the Petition for Reinstatement process.

 - Leave of Absence